jonasfrede/dotfiles/README.md

 stow --verbose --dotfiles --restow .
 ```

 Alternatively, one can use the provided makefile, with either `make` or `make all`.
 To remove the symlinks, one can use `make delete` instead.
-There is also `make install`, which installs all packages listed in `PACKAGES.txt` using bash and yay.
+There is also `make install`, which installs all packages listed in `PACKAGES_${host}.txt` using bash and yay.

 ## TODO